dgsmith1988/Chord-Scale-Generator/README.md

 The other examples are a full set of of all the different string sets/chord voicings/cycle types in C Major.

 # Inspriation
-The idea came about after completing Chris Buono's TrueFire Course for ["Triad Chord Scales"](https://truefire.com/guitar-gym/triad-chord-scales-major/c753).
+The idea came about after completing Chris Buono's TrueFire Course for [Triad Chord Scales](https://truefire.com/guitar-gym/triad-chord-scales-major/c753).
 I quite liked the concept but didn't want to have to manually write out the different chord scales for each different key and string set so I wrote a piece of software to automate the task for me.
 Along the way I also expanded it to support drop 2 triads (know as "spread triads" in some circles) as well as support for other scale types (like harmonic minor or melodic minor).
 This software could be used to supplement the different exercises in his course so you could cover all the string sets and scale types you could think of.